 Will I have to say anything or be singled out?

-Absolutely not.
-Our priest or deacon may quietly welcome you after the service but this will be done in a way so as not to bring attention to you.
+Our priest or deacon may quietly welcome you after the service but not in a way that would bring attention to you.

 I find it difficult to sit for extended periods of time; is there somewhere I can go if I still want to hear the service but can stand up without everyone noticing me?